rockocoop/ocpprep/README.md

-Openshift on prem deployment playbooks:
+Openshift on prem deployment playbooks!

 Below is the procedure for running a disconnected install.